rafalab/rafalab.github.io/pages/covid.md

 * After it was clear that we were going to need many more tests, the restrictions were dropped and today the USA has tested over 1,000,000 people using moslty tests made by the companies listed above.
 * Now that restrictions have been lifted, many companies and academic researchers are trying to develop tests that are easier to apply.
 The hope is that we will have something fast and easy to use similar to home pregnancy tests.
 * A problem that this pandemic has revealed is that the supply chain for these tests is more fragile than expected       .
 We have been surprised by which of the many parts needed to develop these tests have been hard to get.
 * Testing for antibodies to know who is immune will be crucial for next steps.
-We need a test that can help use develop strategies for going back to work, etc...
+We need a test that can help us develop strategies for going back to work, etc...

 ###  Vaccines & therapeutics